 Leavenworth in Winter and Beyond

-Amtrak’s Empire Builder is another option for a scenic trip to Leavenworth any time of the year.
-Be aware that there are no day-trip options., however.
+Amtrak’s Empire Builder is an option for a scenic trip to Leavenworth any time of the year.
+Be aware that there are no day-trip options, however.
 A layover of a day or more in Leavenworth may be required to make this a round-trip train ride.
 The Empire Builder also allows riders to go to Leavenworth from Spokane.

 Glacier National Park